vhd1312/vhd1312/README.md

 🔐 Cybersecurity Analyst | Blue Team | SOC | Detection Engineering

-I am a Cybersecurity graduate student at the University of North Carolina at Charlotte with **3.5+ years of professional experience in network security and security operations**.
+I am a Cybersecurity professional and recent graduate from the University of North Carolina at Charlotte with **3.5+ years of professional experience in network security and security operations**.

-My work focuses on **security monitoring, alert investigation, threat detection, and network defense**.
-I am currently building hands-on labs to strengthen my skills in **SOC operations, SIEM analysis, and detection engineering**.
+My work focuses on security monitoring, alert investigation, threat detection, and network defense.
+I have hands-on experience in SOC operations, SIEM analysis, and detection engineering through real-world projects and a completed SOC Detection Lab.

 ---